Featured Story

 Arts

 After the war in 1991, Kuwait faced a demand for consumer goods.
 In response, a popular market sprang up, selling merchandise transported by traditional wooden ships.
-Eager to replace household items that had been looted, people flocked to the new market and found everything from flowerpots, kitchen items and electronics to furniture, dry goods and fresh produce.Silk Roads Exhibition Invites Viewers on Journeys of People, Objects and Ideas
+Eager to replace household items that had been looted, people flocked to the new market and found everything from flowerpots, kitchen items and electronics to furniture, dry goods and fresh produce.Translating the Qur’an for the Deaf

 Arts